The University maintains standards of conduct, work rules, and performance expectations that apply to staff employees.

 In cases where the University deems the situation does not warrant immediate suspension or dismissal, the University may utilize a variety of forms of progressive discipline to address conduct and performance issues.
 Staff employees who fail to address these issues after progressive discipline is imposed may be terminated for cause.

 In the case of separation where a benefits eligible staff employee has been involuntarily terminated by the University without cause, including but not limited to layoff, position restructure, and position elimination, one week notice is given to a benefits eligible staff employee who has at least one month and up to three months of service, and two pay periods notice (two weeks for non-exempt; one month for exempt) is given to a benefits eligible staff employee who has more than three months of service.
-This is also the minimum notice expected of staff employees who separate from the University voluntarily.
-Benefits eligible staff employees who separate from the University are entitled to receive pay for unused vacation time, if eligible, when their employment ends.
 In unusual circumstances, pay may be given to a benefits eligible staff employee in lieu of notice, subject to applicable withholdings and deductions for payroll tax purposes.
-No contributions to the University’s TIAA-CREF retirement plans will be made with respect to such payments.
+No contributions to the University’s retirement plans will be made with respect to such payments.
+Upon separation or retirement, a benefits eligible staff employee will not receive payment for any unused paid time off including vacation and sick time.

 Any notice or pay provided pursuant to this policy shall not duplicate any other notice or pay that the University provides to an employee as a result of termination of employment.
 If an employee is provided any other notice or pay as a result of a termination of employment (e.g., any separation or termination notice or pay provided as a result of a layoff or other termination of employment that is pursuant to a University-approved written arrangement or agreement that is separate from this policy), any notice or pay that the employee otherwise would have been eligible for under this policy shall be reduced by the amount of such other University notice or pay provided.